 This studentship allows the student a chance to explore fundamental features of high-speed two-phase flows of non-ideal fluids.
 These skills are expected to be sought after highly by industry.

 - Qualification Type: PhD

 - Hours: Full Time

-Applications are invited for a PhD studentship in the Department of Engineering.
+Applications are invited for a PhD studentship in the Mechanical Engineering and Aeronautics.
 The successful candidate will have the opportunity to work on the design and commissioning of a lab-scale test loop to investigate the two-phase expansion of organic fluids.

 The topic is of relevance to novel low-temperature power generation systems, which are suitable for applications such as geothermal, solar-thermal, and biomass applications alongside waste-heat recovery.

 Of particular interest is two-phase expansion within organic Rankine cycle (ORC) systems which could lead to up to a 30% increase in performance compared to conventional ORC systems.
 This project forms part of on-going research within the turbomachinery and energy systems group focussing on the design of turbomachinery components for two-phase expansion.

 The approach requires new scientific methods to predict and provide a detailed understanding of the performance of ORC expanders.

 This includes understanding the impact of using molecularly complex fluids that exhibit non-ideal fluid behaviour has on design point scaling following working fluid replacement, and also on the off-design performance of ORC expanders.

 This understanding must be complemented with suitable experimental test rigs to further investigate the fundamental physics of loss mechanisms, such as supersonic shocks in ORC turbines.